sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 The IT Organization Culture section specifically highlighted analysis of the diagnostic study results against the Westrum model recommended by the DevOps Research and Assessment (DORA) institute.

-In the Strategic Actions section the report we outlined possible new actions as well as also highlighted some actions already underway (that participants might not have known about) which could address certain challenges raised by participants.
+In the Strategic Actions section of the report we outlined possible new actions as well as also highlighted some actions already underway (that participants might not have known about) which could address certain challenges raised by participants.

-The draft of this report was first shared with all directors who were interviewed to ensure we had accurately captured their comments and to provide an opportunity for adjustments.
+The draft of this report was first shared with all participants to ensure we had accurately captured their comments and to provide an opportunity for adjustments.
 The What We Heard Report was then used to develop a summary presentation which was presented to three executive forums: first to the DG committee, then CIO Executive Committee, then to our Senior Leaders Forum (all IT executives and managers).
 We also completed a post-mortem for the 2023 study.
 In our post-mortems we discuss: